SAP-samples/teched2022-IN261/exercises/ex0/README.md

 cd teched2022-IN261-main/tools/AEM Samples/src/basic-samples
 ```

+You will have to enter your user and password for GitHub.

 ### Option 2 - Download and unzip

 Go to the [main](https://github.com/SAP-samples/teched2022-IN261/tree/main) folder.
 Clone or download the AEM Samples.